Shop our latest arrivals for shoes & apparel now!

 “It is a better option.
-Recovery is faster and the results are better,” said Dr Rafique Parkar, a consultant obstetrician and gynaecologist and a specialist in hysteroscopic and laparoscopic surgery in Kenya, Nairobi, who was on the international panel at an endoscopic workshop at eThekwini Hospital and Heart Centre, Durban, last week.
+Recovery is faster and the results are better,” said Dr Rafique Parkar, a consultant obstetrician and gynaecologist and a specialist in hysteroscopic and laparoscopic surgery in Kenya, Nairobi.

 Women in Kenya were demanding keyhole surgery, rather than be left with scarring after being cut during open surgery, Parkar said.

 He was giving “tips and tricks” and passing on his expert surgical skills to local delegates – gynaecologists, general surgeons with an interest in the subject and theatre sisters from the public and private sector.

 Dr Shailesh Puntambekar, a world-famous laparoscopic cancer surgeon, from Pune, India, who has treated thousands of patients, was also on the panel, along with his doctor wife Seema, and five leading South African experts.

 Hailed as one of the best surgeons in the world, the multi-award-winning Dr Puntambekar is known for his pioneering work and for performing advanced laparoscopic surgeries, having developed laparoscopic radical hysterectomy for cancer of the cervix, known worldwide as the “Pune technique”.

 (Laparoscopic surgery, also called minimally invasive surgery or keyhole surgery, is a technique in which operations are performed through tiny incisions.
 Images are displayed on TV monitors to magnify the surgical elements.)

 As well as giving lectures, the experts also went into the operating theatre to perform 12 operations… and the procedures were then projected live on to television monitors and relayed to delegates sitting in nearby auditoriums.